145th Street station (IND lines): Station layout

 Yellow I-beam columns run along all the platforms, alternating ones having the standard black station name plate with white lettering.

 The station used to have a full mezzanine; now, the central portion is used as a police precinct.
 The station contains the headquarters of the New York City Police Department (NYPD)'s Transit District 3.

 Track layout

 On the upper level, just north of the station, there is an open space next to the uptown local track that was a remnant of the construction of the subway and not built for a specific purpose.
 That open space is where the lower level tracks turn off to the IND Concourse Line.
 There is a hole in the floor that allows a view of the lower level.

 South of this station, the seven tracks merge into four, then split back out into six tracks north of 135th Street.
 The six-track section continues until just north of 125th Street.
 The express trains use the innermost pair of tracks, and the locals uses the outermost tracks.
 This section of the line is nicknamed "Homeball Alley"—a reference to a home signal, a type of railway signal used in the New York City Subway system.

+Station entrance between 147th and 148th streets.